PDB-REDO/alphafill/README.md

 ### alphafill

 For alphafill you need a copy of either PDB-REDO or PDB in mmCIF format.
 You also need a FastA formatted file for all sequences in this databank and an af-ligands.cif file.
 As a fasta file you can use the `others/pdbredo_seqdb.txt` file located inside the PDB-REDO directory.
-The latter is supplied with the code.
+The af-ligands.cif file is supplied with the code.
 Using these, you can construct a pdb-id-list file using the command:

 ```bash
 alphafill prepare-pdb-list --pdb-dir=${PDB_DIR} --pdb-fasta=${PDB_FASTA} --output pdb-id-list.txt